Is Tripadvisor Inc. (TRIP) a Keeper?

-Tripadvisor Inc. (NASDAQ:TRIP) went up by 1.47% from its latest closing price compared to the recent 1-year high of $39.41.
-The company’s stock price has collected 8.54% of gains in the last five trading sessions.
+Tripadvisor Inc. (NASDAQ:TRIP) went up by 6.79% from its latest closing price compared to the recent 1-year high of $39.41.
+The company’s stock price has collected -0.62% of loss in the last five trading sessions.
 Barron’s reported on 09/20/21 that Tripadvisor Stock Is Down as It Revamps Hotel Subscription Service

 Is It Worth Investing in Tripadvisor Inc. (NASDAQ :TRIP) Right Now?